 - A synopsis with detailed chapter outlines and/or essay abstracts (for edited collections)

 - One or two sample chapters (if available)

 Susan Murray – Australian literary studies, public and social policy, and non-series

-Denise O'Dea – China studies and Indigenous music
+Jo Lyons – China studies, animal studies, and Indigenous music

 All SUP proposals and manuscripts undergo a rigorous peer review process before they are accepted for publication.
 The proposals are refereed by the series editors and boards, before being presented to the Editorial Advisory Board for acceptance.